-We have audited the accompanying statement of assets and liabilities of KKR Income Opportunities Fund (the "Fund"), including the schedule of investments, as of October 31, 2022, the related statements of operations and cash flows for the year then ended, the statements of changes in net assets for each of the two years in the period then ended, the financial highlights for each of the five years in the period then ended, and the related notes.
-In our opinion, the financial statements and financial highlights present fairly, in all material respects, the financial position of the Fund as of October 31, 2022, and the results of its operations and its cash flows for the year then ended, the changes in its net assets for each of the two years in the period then ended, and the financial highlights for each of the five years in the period then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of assets and liabilities of KKR Income Opportunities Fund (the "Fund"), including the schedule of investments, as of October 31, 2023, the related statements of operations and cash flows for the year then ended, the statements of changes in net assets for each of the two years in the period then ended, the financial highlights for each of the five years in the period then ended, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position and schedule of investments of the Fund as of October 31, 2023, the results of its operations and its cash flows for the year then ended, the changes in net assets in each of the two years in the period then ended, and financial highlights in each of the five years in the period then ended, in conformity with accounting principles generally accepted in the United States of America.